Controlling the controllable

 Dedicated news platforms focusing purely on cybersecurity and emerging tech are seen as the most valuable and credible source of insight.

 Professional networks and industry analyst reports also scored highly.
 Leveraging peer perspectives and market analysis likely provides useful context and different lenses through which to interpret cybersecurity developments.
-The high position of these sources clearly shows IT leaders appreciate require external validation and expertise in their day-to-day.
+The high position of these sources clearly shows IT leaders appreciate external validation and expertise in their day-to-day.

 LinkedIn Lags: Why Cybersecurity Pros Crave Credibility Over Quantity